rugu-guru/rugu.guru/content/en/docs/fen/configuring-fen/index.md

 ![Authorize trakt popup](authorize-trakt.png)

-In the Trakt you will need to login with your Trakt credentials if you're not already, and input the code that you see on the screen.
+In this Trakt page you will need to login with your Trakt credentials if you're not already, and input the code that you see on the screen.

 After submitting a popup should appear in Kodi confirming that your authentication was successful.
 And you now see a `REVOKE AUTHORIZATION: Trakt` option, meaning that you are now authorized.